 - Not much by way of application process, if interested, need to email email@example.com

-Note: On August 10, 2015 Zirtual abruptly shut down.
-They remained closed for seven days until Startups.co (a startup launch platform) acquired Zirtual.
+Note: On August 10, 2015, Zirtual abruptly shut down.
+They remained closed for seven days until Startups.com (a startup launch platform) acquired Zirtual.
 They resumed service beginning August 17, 2015.
-Since then, they haven’t hired Virtual Assistants.
-If they do start hiring VAs again, I’ll be sure to write an update!
+Now, Zirtual is once again hiring Virtual Assistants to work from home.

 - Offers both full and part time virtual assistant jobs